BroodingMawlek/wordpress/README.md

 Must manually subscribe to sns topic

 #Improvement
-Add rds endpoint to secret manager or automate in some other way for wp-config.php
+Add rds endpoint to secret manager or automate in some other way.
+We have a chicken and egg situation where the endpoint name is needed for wp-config.php, but we do not have it until the RDS instance is deployed.

-# Working on

 ##Backlog
-Ensure variables are used where possible\

 tighten asg security groups